Grants, Awards, and Fellowships

 The Honey W. Nashman Center for Civic Engagement and Public Service supports faculty and students in their community engaged scholarly endeavors through a variety of grants, prizes and fellowships.

-Funding is available to support community-based participatory research, the development of community-engaged scholarship courses, engaged department strategic planning, and professional development opportunities such as conferences or symposia.
-Proposals are due February 3, 2020.
+Funding is available to support community-based participatory research, the development of community engaged scholarship courses, engaged department strategic planning, and professional development opportunities such as conferences or symposia.
+Proposals are due February 15th, annually.

-Undergraduate and graduate students who present their research at the annual GW Research Days event are invited to submit for consideration for the Nashman Prize, which recognizes excellence in Community-Based Participatory Research.
+Undergraduate and graduate students who present their research at the annual GW Research Showcase event are invited to submit for consideration for the Nashman Prize, which recognizes excellence in Community-Based Participatory Research.
 First and second prize are $300 and $200 respectively.
-Interested students should indicate interest in the Nashman Prize when submitting their abstracts for GW Research Days.